wwt/git-foundations/sections/section_10.md

-# Stage, Commit, &, Push New Changes to GitHub
+# Review Changes in the GitHub Repository